 “I would recommend anyone looking for a lawyer for social security to hire Mr. Earley!
 He was very informative and we won my case!
 Everyone in his office is extremely nice and very helpful.
 You can definitely tell that they know what they are doing and they go above and beyond to make sure you’re taken care of.
 Thank you so much for your help!”

 When you file a claim to receive Social Security Disability Insurance benefits (SSDI) after becoming disabled, there are several vital factors for your application to be accepted.
-Sam Earley is an experienced Georgia disability lawyer who knows what it takes to help you make a Social Security Disability claim with the best chance of success.
+Sam Earley is an experienced Social Security Disability Lawyer who knows what it takes to help you make a Social Security Disability claim with the best chance of success.

 Since your first day of work in the public domain, you have been paying a percentage of your income into Social Security.
 In 2023, that number is 6.2% (unless you are self-employed, then you pay 12.4%).